jfreifeld/get_clean_project/ReadMe.md

 It was based on the information there that I made the decision only to clean the variable names in the std and means by removing the "()" and convert the "-" to "_".
 The data is already normalized in the wide form.

-I also chose not to rename the xdata variables to all lowercase for tidiness compliance as they are already in CamelCase.
+I also chose not to rename the xdata variables to all lowercase for tidiness compliance as they are already in [CamelCase](https://en.wikipedia.org/wiki/CamelCase).
-[CamelCase](https://en.wikipedia.org/wiki/CamelCase).
 If we consider that its descriptive nature, it seems common sense to leave it as is.

 I chose not to include the inertial folder.